billkendrick/vectoroids/README.txt

 -----------------------
   Requirements:
   -------------
-    "Vectoroids" uses the Simple DirectMedia Layer multimedia library (aka "libSDL"), as well as two helper libraries:
+    "Vectoroids" uses the Simple DirectMedia Layer multimedia library, version 2 (aka "SDL2"), as well as two helper libraries:
-    "SDL_image" and, optionally (for music and sound) "SDL_mixer".
+    "SDL2_image" and, optionally (for music and sound) "SDL2_mixer".

-    It was originally written when SDL1.2 was the latest version (as of 2025, SDL3 is now available), and currently still uses that version.

     All three of these are available from the official SDL website: